Inzhenerka/docs.getdbt.tech/website/docs/guides/core-to-cloud-3.md

 - [Run multiple CI/CD](/docs/deploy/continuous-integration) jobs at the same time which will not block production runs.
 The Job scheduler automatically cancels stale runs  when a newer commit is pushed.
 This is because each PR will run in its own schema.
 - <Constant name="cloud" /> automatically [cancels](/docs/deploy/job-scheduler#run-cancellation-for-over-scheduled-jobs) a scheduled run if the existing run is still executing.
 This prevents unnecessary, duplicative executions.
 - Protect you and your data freshness from third-party outages by enabling dbt Cloud’s [Git repository caching](/docs/cloud/account-settings#git-repository-caching), which keeps a cache of the project's Git repository. <Lifecycle status="managed" />
-- [Link deploy jobs](/docs/deploy/deploy-jobs#trigger-on-job-completion) across dbt Cloud projects by configuring your job or using the [Create Job API](/dbt-cloud/api-v2#/operations/Create%20Job) to do this. <Lifecycle status="team,enterprise"/>
+- [Link deploy jobs](/docs/deploy/deploy-jobs#trigger-on-job-completion) across dbt Cloud projects by configuring your job or using the [Create Job API](/dbt-cloud/api-v2#/operations/Create%20Job) to do this. <Lifecycle status="self_service,managed" />
 - [Rerun your jobs](/docs/deploy/retry-jobs) from the start or the point of failure if your dbt job run completed with a status of **`Error.`**

 ### Caveats